 Publishes scholarly papers that illuminate and add new insights to our understanding of important policy issues involving health and health care.
 The intended audience includes the academic community, researchers working in all types of settings, and decision makers in both the public and private sectors.

 LIMITED TO 1 CONCURRENT USER.
 PLEASE CLOSE WHEN FINISHED TO ALLOW OTHERS TO USE THE BOOK.
 Clarifies the complexities of health care organization and finance while presenting a solid overview of how the various components fit together.

-Comprehensive and concise guide to performance improvement in healthcare.
-It describes the management engineering principles focused on designing optimal management and information systems and processes.
+Guide to performance improvement in healthcare, using the management engineering principles focused on designing optimal management and information systems and processes.
 Case studies and examples are integrated throughout all chapters.

 LIMITED TO 1 CONCURRENT USER.
 PLEASE CLOSE WHEN FINISHED TO ALLOW OTHERS TO USE THE BOOK.
 Strategy for reforming payment systems; building a health-data infrastructure; providing technical assistance; increasing community collaboration; sharing best practices; and training health professionals in systems engineering approaches.

 Employs principles from across a range of sciences to refine the way we understand population health.
 By augmenting traditional analytic approaches with new tools like machine learning, microsimulation, and social network analysis, population health can be studied as a dynamic and complex system.

 Scholarly Projects, Research, and Publishing Resources